Overlap Between Design Patents and Trade Dress in Patent and Trademark Litigation

 Designs and eye-catching aesthetics of a product in today’s competitive market are equally important as that of the functionality of the product.
 Both design patent and trade dress plays a significant role as both represents two distinct yet interconnected forms of Intellectual property and influence patent success by enhancing market distinction and by establishing brand identity.

-Design patents protect the aesthetic or decorative features i.e. appearance, shape, and configuration of a product rather than its functional aspect.
-Basic criteria to get a design patent is that the design should be new, original, and non-obvious.
-The design patent term is 15 years that starts from the date of issue.
+Design patents protect the aesthetic or decorative aspects of a product, such as its appearance, shape, and configuration.
+These patents do not cover the functional features of a product.
+To qualify for a design patent, the design must be new, original, and non-obvious.
+Once granted, a design patent provides protection for a period of 15 years from the date of issuance.

-Whereas, trade dress refers to commercial look and feel of a product, its packaging, or a service to identify and distinguish its source.
-The basic criteria for trade dress protection is that the design must not be functional, but should be distinctive, and must have established secondary meaning.
-The trade dress remains protected as long as it continues to be distinctive.
+Trade dress refers to the overall commercial look and feel of a product, its packaging, or a service that helps identify and distinguish its source in the marketplace.
+For trade dress to be protected, the design must be non-functional, inherently distinctive or have acquired distinctiveness, and must possess secondary meaning in the minds of consumers.
+Trade dress protection continues for as long as the design remains distinctive.

 Overlap Between Design Patents and Trade Dress